The best places to see the bluebells in Tunbridge Wells this season.

-Tunbridge Wells is surrounded by ancient and peaceful woodland, perfect for a weekend stroll to walk off Sunday lunch or an organised hike to explore the delights of the Wealden countryside.
+See them whilst going for a weekend stroll, walking off Sunday lunch or an organised hike exploring the delights of the Wealden countryside.

 For wild walks close to the town centre, but still off the beaten track, head for the tranquillity of High Woods in Hawkenbury with its wonderful spring flowers.
 Explore Broadwater Down nature reserve on the southern tip of the town, where the woods are filled with birdsong and carpets of bluebells.

 Hurst Wood, hidden away behind the St John’s area of the town, is also a mass of bluebells in late spring.
 Slightly further afield are the Birchden Woods in Groombridge and Shadwell Woods at Rusthall.
 They are a delight for dog walkers with plenty of open space to tire dogs out and woodland paths to roam.